Comprehensive Eye Diagnostics

 Accurate diagnosis is the foundation of effective eye care and long-term vision protection.
-At Sydney Retina Clinic & Day Surgery, we offer a wide range of specialised eye diagnostics on site to assess, monitor and diagnose eye conditions with precision.
+We offer a wide range of specialised eye diagnostics on site to assess, monitor and diagnose eye conditions with precision.
 Our advanced testing allows our ophthalmologists to gain detailed insight into eye health and function.
-This supports tailored treatment plans and timely intervention for both common and complex eye conditions.

 A visual field test measures side vision and detects blind spots.
 It is commonly used to monitor conditions such as glaucoma.
 Changes in peripheral vision can indicate early optic nerve damage.